 At this moment there are people getting knee replacements, heart surgery, hip replacements, and eye surgery in other countries around the world and saving tens of thousands of dollars.
 I know someone whose father got a hip replacement in Queretaro, Mexico and the price was 1/9 of what my father’s insurance got billed in small-town South Carolina.
 Plus the Mexico cost included two days in the hospital with the patient being monitored.

-If you do some digging around on the web in articles like this one you’ll find that certain countries are known for certain procedures.
+If you do some digging around on the web, you’ll find that certain countries are known for certain procedures.
 If you’re not going to move but you’re just going to fly there and get a procedure done, you might as well pick the best spot.
 Depending on the procedure, it might be Turkey, Thailand, India, Singapore, South Korea, or Brazil.
 There are matching services out there with vetted members and patient reviews.
 Do some research, take a trip, and you could save tens of thousands of dollars.

 Health Care Option 2: Move Away